Mullerio/PyTorchZeroToHero/README.md

 Originally started as a introduction to PyTorch for my Students, maybe will add some more basic PyTorch stuff for the ones interested.
+Very open to questions or corrections on the mistakes I have definitely made :)